SAP/openui5-docs/docs/Descriptor_Dependencies_to_Libraries_and_Components_8521ad1.md

 }
 ```

-For loading and instantiating \(lazy\) standalone components, use the `createComponent` factory functions provided on instances of the `sap.ui.core.Component` class:
+For loading and instantiating \(lazy\) standalone components, use the `createComponent` factory function provided on instances of the `sap.ui.core.Component` class:

 ``` js
 // this = an instance of sap.ui.core.Component